g2f1/crAPI/README.md

 # What is crAPI?
 crAPI (Completely Ridiculous API) defines an API which is intentionally vulnerable to the OWASP API Top 10 vulnerabilities.
 It simulates an API-driven, microservice-based web application that is a platform for vehicle owners.
+All the challenges in crAPI are based on real-life vulnerabilities that were found in APIs of big companies like Facebook, Uber, and Shopify.

 crAPI can be tested using docker, vagrant or other deployement options.